blaze/odo/docs/source/datashape.rst

 This will cause ``odo`` to create a target with the wrong datatypes which will foul up the transfer.

-Into will err unless we provide an explicit datatype.
+Odo will err unless we provide an explicit datatype.
 So we had this datashape::

     var * {name: string, balance: int64)